Thick-film technology: Abrasive trimming of resistors

 After firing the resistors can be trimmed using a precision abrasive cutting method first developed by S.S.
 White.
 The method involves a fine abrasive media, usually 0.027 mm aluminum oxide.
 The abrasive cutting is fed through a carbide nozzle tip that can be of different sizes.
 The nozzle is advanced through the fired resistor while the resistor element is monitored with probe contacts and when final value is reached the abrasive blast is shut off and the nozzle retracts to the zero start position.
 The abrasive technique can achieve very high tolerances with no heat and no cracking of the glass frit used in the ink formulation.

 Laser trimming of resistors

 After firing, the substrate resistors are trimmed to the correct value.
 This process is named laser trimming.
 Many chip resistors are made using thick-film technology.
-Large substrates are printed with resistors fired, divided into small chips and these are then terminated, so they can be soldered on the PCB board.
+Large substrates are printed with resistors fired, divided into small chips and these are then terminated, so they can be soldered on the PCB.
 With laser trimming two modes are used; either passive trimming, where each resistor is trimmed to a specific value and tolerance, or active trimming, where the feedback is used to adjust to a specific voltage, frequency or response by laser trimming the resistors on the circuit while powered up.